Publish Data to a Device (v1.6)

 }

-// Since the "value" of a dot is mandatory, this option will set the variable value to "1".
+// Because the "value" of a dot is mandatory, this option sets the variable value to "1".

 {